Montecito’s Villas at Olive Mill Project Opens

 About 250 guests attended the opening bash, including almost every elected official in the city and county.
 Addressing the crowd from the balcony of one of the tiny units was former mayor Helene Schneider, who acknowledged the project’s long and winding road and lauded Price and his wife, Janna, for their vision, persistence, and grace in creating a “beautiful gateway into Santa Barbara and Montecito.”

-No expense was spared in the five villas, which range in size from 2,200 to 3,300 square feet and are priced between $3 million and $5 million.
+No expense was spared in the five villas, which range in size from 2,200 to 3,300 square feet and are priced from mid $3 million to high $5 million.
 Former Dallas Cowboys quarterback Troy Aikman has already purchased one.

 The owners of Folded Hills Winery — Kim and Andy Busch (of Anheuser-Busch) — created a tasting room designed to give guests “a little flavor of ranch living” and be enticed to “come visit the estate, taste wine, feed and pet baby pigs, goats, donkeys, and even take selfies with the Clydesdales,” said Kim.
 The Buschs had their first vintage in 2015, which was from purchased Ballard Canyon grapes.